ShivamPandey4X/ShivamPandey4X/README.md

 ## Shivam Kr.
 Pandey 🚀
 👋 Hey there!
-I'm Shivam Pandey, a passionate full-stack developer with a love for crafting web applications and a diverse skill set in various programming languages and tools.
+I'm Shivam, a passionate full-stack developer with a love for crafting web applications and a diverse skill set in various programming languages and tools.
 Welcome to my GitHub universe! 🌌

 ## About Me
  🌐 Full-stack Developer